BetterWang/Testing/README.md

 * This is a test, line 2
 * This is a test, line 3
 * This is a test, line 4
+* This is a test, line 5
+* This is a test, line 6